|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Further in the future is a related problem known as warm state trapping, which will occur as the ocean temperature rises.
 Warm state trapping will trap Earth at a high atmospheric temperature, in circumstances similar to those which existed during the Paleocene Eocene Thermal Maximum (PETM) period about 55 million years ago.
 During the PETM period the polar ice caps completely melted and there was a global extinction of all large land animals.

-The present atmospheric CO2 problem is almost entirely due to combustion of fossil fuels.
-Consequences of this CO2 problem include: higher average ambient temperatures, frequent violent storms, drought, famine, pestilence, sea water inundation and large land animal extinction.
+The present global warming is almost entirely due to combustion of fossil fuels.
+Consequences of this global warming include: higher average ambient temperatures, frequent violent storms, drought, famine, pestilence, sea water inundation and large land animal extinction.

-There is no solution to the global warming and thermal runaway problem if the atmospheric CO2 concentration continues to increase.
-Decreasing the atmospheric CO2 concentration requires about a 90% reduction in world wide fossil fuel consumption.
+Any solution to the global warming and thermal runaway problem requires leaving fossil fuels in the ground.
 This is an issue that elected politicians have collectively been unwilling to face.

 The energy supply problems can be mitigated by orderly human population reduction.